Charles M. Benbrook, Ph.D, M2M Program Leader

 He serves on the Coordinating Council of the Stewardship Index for Specialty Crops project, and is on the Board of Protected Harvest, an ecolabel program.
 He is on the management team guiding the development of the PRiME model, and serves on the AGree project advisory committee.
 He currently serves as a member of the USDA’s AC 21 agricultural biotechnology advisory committee.

 Nicholas Potter, M.S., Research Scientist

-Mr. Potter is the M2M Information Technology Specialist.
-Nick joined the M2M program in the fall of 2012 and has successfully transferred the pesticide dietary risk analytical system and all necessary supporting datasets, into a web accessible format on the M2M website.
-He is responsible for building and managing the M2M website, developing analytical tools for future M2M applications, and writing papers with other M2M team members.
+Mr. Potter is the M2M Data Specialist.
+Nick joined the M2M program in the fall of 2012 and is responsible for the development of M2M web tools, creating data and analytical processes, and performing statistical research.
+He also creates data visualizations to summarize M2M research results.
 Mr. Potter previously worked as an economic analyst with the National Bureau of Economic research.
 He served for two years in the Peace Corps in Niger and Guinea, primarily working to develop small businesses, including rice and honey cooperatives.
-Nick has earned a MS degree in mathematics from the University of Massachusetts – Amherst, and a BA in economics from Hampshire College.
+Nick has earned a MS degree in Applied Mathematics from the University of Massachusetts – Amherst, and a BA in Economics from Hampshire College.